mmatteo-hub/RT2_Assignment1/README.md

 ### <img src="https://user-images.githubusercontent.com/62358773/158229276-daab681f-3322-4537-a913-043d805ede11.png" width="5%" height="5%"> Code preparation
 Doxygen is used for the `C++` files, but they have to be "prepared" in such a way the program can choose and take the right part to document.
-Without entering in the details of the documentation building, we have to add particular comments in a proper format to the code:
+Without entering in the details of the documentation building, we have to add particular comments in a proper format to the code.
-For each function (we want to document) we have to add:
+For each function (we want to document) we have to add before the implementation of it theese lines of comments:
 ```cpp
 /**
  * \brief Brief description of the function